PARENTING SUPPORT INITIATIVE

-*Longford Community Resource Ltd. finished up as part of the PSI in 2015.
+*Originally there were 16 Projects -Longford Community Resource Ltd. finished up as part of the PSI in 2015.

-- To reinforce the developmental role of both community and national based services working directly with children from birth to 3 years and their parents (Children & Young People’s Services Committees; Family Resource Centres & other community based services).
+- Reinforcing the developmental role of both community and national based services working directly with children from birth to 3 years and their parents (Children & Young People’s Services Committees; Family Resource Centres & other community based services).

 - Strengthening the links between existing health and community based services to support a holistic approach to meeting the needs of infants and young children.

 - Building and sharing the learning from initiatives such as the Prevention & Early Intervention Programme now known as the Area Based Childhood Programme (ABCs)

 PSI was successfully completed in 2017 with 14 of the original 16 projects still engaged.
 A framework for a review process was developed by KHF in consultation with the PSI Advisory Group and the projects.
 An independent facilitator was contracted to undertake the review.
 The review began in December 2016 and was completed in April 2017 and a report on this process was produced in June 2017 which captures much of the key learning.
 This Review Process summary report was then presented, shared and reviewed with the projects at a networking event on 31 May 2017.
 The report was also disseminated to a number of key policy stakeholders.

 KHF has completed an edition of its Community Matters series no. 7, which provides a summary of the Initiative.
 The summary includes the rationale for PSI, KHF’s approach to planning and developing PSI and an outline of the different project themes.
 The three key elements of the Initiative are highlighted – collaborative working, engaging parents and training in and delivery of Parenting Support Programmes.